A MESSAGE FROM THE UNITED WAY OF THE BLACK HILLS DIRECTOR,

 It is critical that we prepare for, respond to, and ultimately help our communities emerge stronger from this.
 We must do so by investing in solutions to these root issues.
 We make this happen by the work we do with our funded nonprofit agencies.

 We sincerely thank you for your gratitude and commitment to your community.
-Please continue to stay safe and healthy during this time.
+Please continue to stay safe and healthy.

 Sincerely,